All physicians practising in Alberta need to be able to communicate clearly with their patients in English.

 If you are a visiting elective trainee, you are exempt from English language testing for the first 90 days of training.
 You will also be exempt from any future English language testing if we get a confirmation from your training institution that you passed their English language evaluation.

-- Your undergraduate or postgraduate medical education experience is in a country where English is the first and native language,
+- Your undergraduate or postgraduate medical education experience is in a country where English is the first and/or native language, or

 Countries where English is a first and native language